 It only takes one errant click to shut down an entire company with ransomware or one careless response to give up access to accounts or employee records.
-Email security solutions have become a necessity for businesses of all sizes, in all verticals, which need protection from cybercriminals who know that if they phish long enough sooner or later, someone will make a mistake.
-Share these email security statistics and facts with your clients to keep them informed of current threats — or to start the conversation about the risks they’re taking without email security.
+Email security solutions have become necessary for businesses of all sizes, in all verticals, which need protection from cybercriminals who know that if they phish long enough, someone will make a mistake sooner or later.
+Share these email security statistics and facts with your clients to inform them of current threats – or start the conversation about the risks they’re taking without email security.

 1Phishing Is Widespread and Common

 CISA reports that over 90 percent of all cyberattacks begin with phishing emails.
 Actors use malicious emails to gain access to networks, applications, accounts, and sensitive information.